Developers-for-Developers/.github/profile/README.md

 * Leave the ecosystem better than you found it.

 **People over platforms.
 Code over noise.**

+If you're interested in technology and willing to participate, there's a place for you here.

 [Explore our work](https://github.com/Dev4Dev) · [Join the community](#)